Skip to main content

 Compliance Areas

-India's DPDP Act mandates breach notification to the Data Protection Board within 72 hours and to affected individuals promptly.
-Delayed reporting carries independent penalties.
+DPDP Act breach reporting: notify the Data Protection Board within 72 hours and CERT-In within 6 hours.
+Two-stage filing, penalties up to ₹200 crore.

 A Breach You Do Not Report Is a Violation You Have Committed